bigbadbear016/snaplytics-sofethesis/Docs/REVIEW_OF_RELATED_STUDIES.md

 ### 8.1 Data Quality Management

-Kumar, R., & Gupta, A. (2024).
-Data quality issues in large-scale customer databases: Impact on analytics and decision-making. *Information Systems Frontiers, 26*(2), 234-256. https://doi.org/10.1007/s10796-024-10456-z

-Martinez, L., & Chen, Y. (2023).
-Automated data validation and cleansing techniques for business intelligence systems: A comparative study. *Journal of Data and Information Quality, 15*(1), 1-28. https://doi.org/10.1145/3596542
+Research on data quality issues reveals impact on analytics and decision-making in large-scale customer databases (Kumar & Gupta, 2024).
+Comparative study of automated validation and cleansing techniques for business intelligence (Martinez & Chen, 2023).

 ---